On the show this week, I talk to the journalist, BBC presenter and technology geek, Kate Russell.

 Welcome to episode 153 of the Marketing and Finance Podcast.

 What you’ll hear about in this episode

-If you enjoyed – Ramin Nakisa on the death of the Alpha Cult: active versus passive investments – please leave a comment or a review on iTunes.
+If you enjoyed – Kate Russell on FinTech and diversity in the workplace – please leave a comment or a review on iTunes.

 And if you know anyone who would enjoy the show – please share it with them.
 You can use the buttons below to share on social media.

 Don’t miss an episode of the MAF Podcast – subscribe now.

 Sign up for Marketing and Finance bulletins and get your free Business Writing Tips eBook right here!